simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jan 09-Jan 11 2025
+Solar Radiation Storm Forecast for Jan 10-Jan 12 2025

-              Jan 09  Jan 10  Jan 11
+              Jan 10  Jan 11  Jan 12
-S1 or greater   10%     10%     10%
+S1 or greater   10%      5%      5%

-Rationale: A slight chance for S1 (Minor) solar radiation storming will persist through 11 Jan as multiple CME producing regions transit and exit the western limb.
+Rationale: A slight chance for S1 (Minor) solar radiation storming will persist through 10 Jan as multiple CME producing regions transit and exit the western limb.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jan 09-Jan 11 2025
+Radio Blackout Forecast for Jan 10-Jan 12 2025

-              Jan 09        Jan 10        Jan 11
+              Jan 10        Jan 11        Jan 12
-R1-R2           60%           60%           60%
+R1-R2           55%           55%           55%
-R3 or greater   15%           15%           15%
+R3 or greater   15%           10%            5%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for isolated R3 (Strong) or greater events through 11 Jan.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely through 12 Jan, with a slight chance for isolated R3 (Strong) or greater events through 11 Jan.
 This is based on the magnetic complexity and persistent activity of Region 3947.

 ```